JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 4. Generating the root CA key + self-signed certificate

-We ran the CA self-signed certificate generation command:
+With the CA structure in place, we generated the root CA’s private key and self-signed certificate using the following command:

 ```bash
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 \
   -keyout ca.key -out ca.crt
 ```

-OpenSSL generated the RSA keypair (4096-bit) and prompted you for:

-* a PEM passphrase (to protect `ca.key`)
-* subject fields (Country, State, Organization, Common Name, etc.)
+This command generates a 4096-bit RSA key pair and immediately creates a self-signed X.509 certificate valid for 10 years.
+During execution, OpenSSL prompted us to set a passphrase to protect the private key (ca.key) and to enter the Distinguished Name (DN) fields for the CA.

 ![Figure 7](./screenshots/screenshots-week11/task1/7.png)
 <figcaption><b>Figure 7</b>–Generating the self-signed root CA certificate using the <code>openssl req -x509</code> command.</figcaption>